csci104/site/_includes/writeups/rushhour.md

   - Ask for a cheat where your program will use A* to find a shortest sequence of moves that will solve the puzzle and display those moves to the user for their consideration.
 The user can then key these in or go their own route, asking again later for another cheat sequence based on their updated board state.
   - Undo the moves already entered if the user realizes those moves were not useful and have the state of the board be restored to its previous value(s) before the move(s) were made.

+#### Related Videos

+A video overview of some of the relevant object/class relationships and how the A* algorithm works **[is available here](https://ee.usc.edu/~redekopp/Streaming/cs104/20221/cs104-sp22-hw3-rh-expl/cs104-sp22-hw3-rh-expl.html)**.

 #### Commands and GamePlay

 A sample starting board might look be the following: